Ancient World: Greek Philosophy (CLA2507)

 ILO: Module-specific skills

-- 2. They will also have developed understanding of some important Platonic and Aristotelian discussions of ethical ideas.
+- 2. Have developed understanding of some important Platonic and Aristotelian discussions of ethical ideas

-- 3. They will be able to analyse a set of key issues and debates in Greek philosophy.
+- 3. Analyse a set of key issues and debates in Greek philosophy

 ILO: Discipline-specific skills

-- 4. Students will be able to use, analyse and evaluate ancient Greek philosophical texts as historical sources.
+- 4. Use, analyse and evaluate ancient Greek philosophical texts as historical sources

-- 5. They will also develop advanced academic and library skills as well as a critical ability in assessing published literature on selected texts on Greek philosophy.
+- 5. Develop advanced academic and library skills as well as a critical ability in assessing published literature on selected texts on Greek philosophy

 ILO: Personal and key skills

-- 6. Students will demonstrate independent and group study skills in research and presentation of findings.
+- 6. Demonstrate independent and group study skills in research and presentation of findings

-- 7. They will also be able to select and organise relevant material and to present a strong argument in coherent oral and written form, and to discuss issues in a peer group.
+- 7. Select and organise relevant material and to present a strong argument in coherent oral and written form, and to discuss issues in a peer group

 Learning activities and teaching methods (given in hours of study time)